01 Getting Started

 Screenshot of the button menu displaying the On Click Action icon and Gear icon

-An action is added by hovering with your mouse over the Start node and clicking the + icon.
+An action is added by hovering your mouse over the Start node and clicking the + icon.
 The Add Node screen opens.

 Screenshot of the on click action window showing the Start + icon